Henderson Williams

 Henderson Williams was a state legislator in Louisiana who served in the Louisiana House of Representatives for Madison Parish.
 He was first elected in 1868, and again to serve in the 1870-1872 session.
-Henderson was one of the "colored" legislators who appealed to U.S. president Ulysses S. Grant in a January 9, 1872 letter to intervene in a dispute with fellow Republican governor Henry C. Warmoth.
+Henderson was one of the African-American legislators who appealed to U.S. president Ulysses S. Grant in a January 9, 1872 letter to intervene in a dispute with fellow Republican governor Henry C. Warmoth.

-February 10, 1872, he and other "colored" legislators signed a letter in support of Warmoth.
+February 10, 1872, he and other African-American legislators signed a letter in support of Warmoth.
 He also co-signed a letter calling for the removal of James F. Casey as collector of the Port of New Orleans.

 In 1869, Williams and Curtis Pollard were authorized to operate a ferry in Madison Parish.